 When bladder cancer spreads to nearby organs and lymph nodes, the disease is considered invasive.
 Surgery, chemotherapy and radiation therapy can all be treatment options, depending on the severity of this cancer.

-The physicians and surgeons at Yale Medicine's Urology Department are at the forefront of bladder cancer treatment and research, integrating innovative approaches and the latest research and technology to provide superior patient care.
-We have recently played a leading role in a research study testing immunotherapy as an effective treatment for advanced bladder cancer.
+The physicians and surgeons at Yale Medicine's Urologic Oncology Program are at the forefront of bladder cancer treatment and research, integrating innovative approaches and the latest research and technology to provide superior patient care.
+We have played a leading role in researching immunotherapy as an effective treatment for advanced bladder cancer.
 Our caregivers are committed to offering both early and late-stage bladder cancer patients the most advanced diagnostic technologies and treatment strategies available.